SANBI-NBA/plant-protection-level/quarto/readmes/workflow.md

 href="calculate-protection-level.R">calculate-protection-level.R</a></td>
 <td>Assessment</td>
 <td>The main assessment script.
 It summarises species x pa data, and
-then calculates Protection Level without and with the consideration of effectiveness for each time point in the current assessment.</td>
+then calculates protection level without and with the consideration of effectiveness for each time point in the current assessment.</td>
 <td><ul>
 <li><p>db-connection.R</p></li>